AlexHedley/blog/src/input/posts/dependencycheck-dotnet.md

 ---
 title: DependencyCheck .NET
+# lead:
 tags:
   - dependencycheck
   - owasp
   - dotnet
   - github
 author: alex-hedley
 description: How to use DependencyCheck with .NET.
 published: 2023-08-08